RUNDONGLIAO/MVCP/README.md

 - Generates detailed Excel reports
 - Provides a simple API requiring just two parameters (temperature and energy)

+## Citation

+If you use the code derived from it in academic work, please cite:

+will be here soon....

 ## Installation

 ### Via pip